atsushieno/aap-core/README.md

 It is up to hosting application, but there is a normative way to look up AAPs on the system.
 Unlike Android, they don't have to exist as services.
 Although the AAP manifest takes place to provide plugin listing.
 It contains `library` and `entrypoint` that can be simply reused on other platforms.

-For a normative AAP host, `AAP_SEARCH_PATH` environment variable is used to look up AAPs on the specified paths.
+For a normative AAP host, `AAP_PLUGIN_PATH` environment variable is used to look up AAPs on the specified paths.
 The environment variable contains the list of paths which are joined by platform-specific separator.
-Here is the list of well-known `AAP_SEARCH_PATH` values per platform:
+Here is the list of well-known `AAP_PLUGIN_PATH` values per platform:

 - Linux and other Unix variants: `$HOME/.aap:/usr/local/lib/aap:/usr/lib/aap`
 - MacOS (not sure if it will be supported): `$HOME/Library/Audio/Plug-ins/AAP:/Library/Audio/Plug-ins/AAP`